saleymaiga/Ror-assignment-4---Models-in-Controllers-and-Views/myapp/README.md

    all the users at /users, and the ability to delete a user by sending a DELETE request to / users/:id.

-3. Create a nested resource for posts (see http://guides.rubyonrails.org/ routing.html#nested-resources) that allows you to see all of a user’s posts at /users/:id/ posts
+3. Create a nested resource for posts that allows you to see all of a user’s posts at          => /users/:id/posts